Project name: School Project Prioritization and Implementation

 result of the conditions survey

-Therefore, alternative5,alternative2, are selected as the final alternatives.
+Therefore, alternative1 is selected as the final alternative.